spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/troubleshooting/README_simulate_load.md

 Use zabbix_sender and make a bash script that has:

 * Add and array for hosts, start with 5 hosts
-* 30 items, tag-1 to tag-25, tag-1-str-status to tag-5-str-status
+* 5 items, tag1 to tag5
-* 30 values each sec, use random 0-100
+* 25 values each sec, use random 0-100
-* 20 Numbers, 10 strings
-* Loop until ctrl c
+* Loop for 2 min

-Total 5 x 30 = 90 each sec
+Total 5 x 5 = 25 each sec

 Zabbix server,vmzabbix02

-* Make a template with 30 items
+* Make a template with 5 items
-* Add 30 triggers
-* Use avg, last timespan 5 min, string contains etc

 Check if w ehave zabbix sender vmdocker01